free-unife/numerical-calculus-octave-scripts/README.md

 Octave instead and maybe even contribute to that project.

-Before writing these scripts and functions, there is (usually) a certain amount of paper work to be done, i.e. getting paper and pen and, while reading codes or theory, think and write about what, why and how it's done.
-This means that to fully understand what is going on you should spend some time on it, unless you are very good at maths :) and you can grasp all the comcepts at first glance.
+Before writing these scripts and functions, there is (usually) a certain amount of paper work to be done (i.e. getting paper and pen and, while reading codes or theory, think and write about what, why and how it's done).
+This means that to fully understand what is going on you should spend some time on it, unless you are very good at maths :) and can grasp all the concepts at first glance.

 Fell free to contribute to this repository.